group-08/server/README_REAL.md

 ## Technologies

-- For the writing of the code an the debugging IntelliJ
+- IntelliJ: For the writing of the code an the debugging
-- For the deployment of the server Heroku was used
+- Heroku: For the deployment of the server
-- For the version control and the exchanging of code Github was used
+- GitHub: For the version control and the exchanging of code
-- For the planning of the tasks Jira was used
+- Jira: For the planning of the tasks
-- For the communication, MS Teams was mostly used
+- Ms Teams: For the communication
-- Sonarcloud
+- Sonarcloud: For the testing of our project and the security checks

 ## High Level Components